datacanuck/GettingandCleaningData/CodeBook.md

 Added a subjects column to be used to calculate averages.
 Created independent data set, mergedtotal.
 Subsetted out just the mean data.
+Subset out training and test data respectively.
-Grouped by Activities and Subjects.
+Merge training and test data, by Subject and Activities.  (remergedtotal) Grouped by Activities and Subjects.
 Ran summarise_all on the grouped data set to compute the mean of the mean data.